 – Emma Johnson, saxophonist and composer

-You can read our Career Development evaluation reports here:
+You can read our most recent Career Development Programme evaluation report for the 2020-22 cohort here: